PyroGenesis Provides Update on - GuruFocus.com

-Plasma Torch Systems Delivered to Client B; Moves Directly to Site Acceptance Testing

-MONTREAL, Jan.
-26, 2023 (GLOBE NEWSWIRE) -- PyroGenesis Canada Inc. (http://pyrogenesis.com) (TSX: PYR) ( PYR) (FRA: 8PY), a high-tech company (hereinafter referred to as the “Company” or “PyroGenesis”), that designs, develops, manufactures and commercializes advanced plasma processes and sustainable solutions which are geared to reduce greenhouse gases (GHG), provides today an update on its iron ore pelletization torch business line following recent inquiries from investors.
+MONTREAL, Feb.
+02, 2023 (GLOBE NEWSWIRE) -- PyroGenesis Canada Inc. (http://pyrogenesis.com) (TSX: PYR) ( PYR) (FRA: 8PY), a high-tech company (hereinafter referred to as the “Company” or “PyroGenesis”), that designs, develops, manufactures and commercializes advanced plasma processes and sustainable solutions to reduce greenhouse gases (GHG) and address environmental pollutants, is pleased to provide, further to HPQ Silicon Inc’s (“HPQ” or the “Client”) press release dated January 19th 2023, and the Company’s news release on November 8, 2022, an update on its Gen3 PUREVAP™ Quartz Reduction Reactor (QRR) pilot plant (the “ Gen3 PUREVAP ™ Pilot Plant” or the “Pilot Plant”) project following recent inquiries from investors.

-Further to its press release dated September 14, 2021, PyroGenesis is pleased to announce the successful delivery of four (4) 1-MW plasma torch systems to a major international iron ore producer, Client B (the “Client”), for use in the Client’s iron ore pelletization furnaces – a key upstream process in the steelmaking industry.
-With the completion of this delivery, Client B now has all the necessary components related to the Company’s plasma torch systems on site at one of their key integrated iron ore mining and processing locations.
-This allows for the installation and trials (also known as site acceptance testing or “SAT”) to proceed at the Client’s discretion.
-Despite the ongoing supply chain challenges, the completion of these trials is expected by the end of Q2 2023.

-In addition, PyroGenesis is pleased to report that the value of this contract has increased by approximately $500,000 as a result of additional modifications requested by the Client during manufacturing.
-Total value of the project now exceeds $6.5 million.
-As the delivery milestone associated with this payment has been met, a payment of approximately $2.1 million is expected to be received within the next few weeks.
+The process testing referred to in the HPQ press release dated January 19th, 2023, is moving forward as expected and represents, in management’s opinion, a key development in the overall project.
+These tests are geared to not only confirm that the technology works as expected, but also to give input into the subsequent engineering study which will be geared to determining amongst other things, the actual number of systems required for commercialization and the profitability of each.

+“The question that keeps being asked of us is what does successful testing ultimately mean to PyroGenesis?”, said Mr. P. Peter Pascali, CEO and Chair of PyroGenesis, “The answer is that besides the strategic investment PyroGenesis has in HPQ, the Company also benefits from a royalty payment representing 10% of the Client’s sales.
+In addition to this, the subsequent commercial systems required by HPQ for commercialization would be manufactured by PyroGenesis.
+Although these current tests and the subsequent engineering study will determine the profitability of the project, they will also determine the exact number of reactors required.
+To give more clarity, at this stage both HPQ and PyroGenesis agree, given what we know today, that at least two (2) initial reactors, each reactor capable of producing 2,500 MT of high purity silicon per year, at a build cost to HPQ of at least $20 million each, would be required.
+This assumes successful testing which, although we are confident in, is not guaranteed as there are many uncertainties yet to be addressed before we can say with confidence that we have a successful process to commercialize.”

 About PyroGenesis Canada Inc.